Hymns Are Old Burned Up Plastic Bottles

 “Dad, it’s not trash, it’s a treasure!”

-And he had rescued this bottle from the fire embers as a keepsake.
+And he had rescued this bottle from the embers of the fire as a keepsake.
 That’s why he keeps it on his shelf.
-He looks at it and is able to relive a remarkable moment in his life.
+He looks at it and can relive a remarkable moment in his life.

 But the original purpose for that bottle wasn’t to be memorialized.
 It was to carry the content.
 The content had a purpose: refreshing.
 That was the intended function of the bottle.
 And now that its original purpose has passed, it has taken on another purpose.